 The DCAP BTLS assessment tool is used by EMS for patients with traumatic injuries to quickly find abnormalities.
 DCAP BTLS is often used for Rapid Trauma Assessment of patients to quickly determine the extent of damage to different parts of the body.

 The DCAP BTLS EMT tool can also have additional mnemonics added on and be used for the more detailed secondary assessment.
 Two examples of extended mnemonics are DCAP BTLS TIC and DCAP BTLS PMS.
 PMS is used for assessment of the extremities after a trauma.

 The PMS acronym stands for: PMS

-The PERRLA eye exam can also be referred to as PEARL and PERRL.
+Sometimes the PERRLA eye exam is also referred to as PEARL and PERRL.
 The PERRLA eye exam is a pupillary assessment and neurological examination that EMS personnel can do in the field.